elboletaire/cities-skylines-destroy-everything/readme.md

 Done
 ----

-- Added a button to destroy all the buildings.
+- Added a button to destroy all the buildings (just those that grew automatically).

 Known issues
 ------------

-- After using the `destroy everything!` button you cannot load a game from the same game.
-You'll need to go to the main menu to load it or Cities will crash —I think I've seen other mods doing this before.. if so, maybe it's a game bug.
-- After destroying everything it takes a long after far scenes are rendered again.
+- For huge cities (more than 10K citizens) it takes so long to destroy all the buildings.
+I recommend you to pause the game before destroying everything in those cases.

 TODO
 ----
+- Display a list of building types to destroy just one building type at once.
 - Destroy roads, tubes and other connection paths.
-- Display a list of building types to destroy just one building type at once.
 - Burn buildings (just for fun)
 - Try to destroy buildings that require to be voided first (like dumps or the cementery).